Things to do

 Canal boat trips and smaller craft to hire are all available at the Canal Basin and many visitors enjoy the short trip along the canal for its tranquillity and points of interest along the way.

 By 1093 de Neufmarche and his knights had defeated the Welsh rulers of South Wales and begun to build themselves the castles from which they intended to control their new lands.
 Brecon’s position at the confluence of the rivers Usk and Aberhonddu was believed to be the major influence in its siting.
-The remains of the castle now form part of the Castle Hotel and can be viewed from the pedestrianised Castle Street Bridge, but not accessed directly.

 We all love a bit of retail therapy and Brecon, being off the beaten track, has a predominance of small independent shops, galleries and cafes, as well as a few of the smaller national outlets you’d expect in our global marketplace.
 Brecon is fairly flat, so wheelchair access is quite good, but requires a degree of patience as some of the streets and pavements are quite narrow.
 There is a modern shopping centre, Bethel Square, and lots of small streets and alleyways offering a variety of outlets.
 Brecon Market Hall houses the following permanent shops: a butcher’s; a gentleman’s outfitter; a café, wool shop, carpet shop; hardwear; fishmonger’s and greengrocer’s.
 Weekly markets are held on Tuesdays and Fridays and the ever- popular Farmers’ and Craft markets take place on the 2nd and 3rd Saturdays of the month respectively.
 Militaria and antique/collectible fairs are held on certain Sundays during the year.